GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![w:650px](../Adalo1/images/2021-10-20-01-30-09.png)

 ---
-- Record can be basically registered from the form on the screen of the application, but it is also possible to register from the form shown in the image on the right by pressing the "+Add xxxx" button on the upper right while displaying Record.
+- Records are basically registered from the form on the screen of the app, but it is also possible to register from the form by pressing the "+Add xxxx" button on the upper right in Record View.
 - You can also search for Records in the Collection, and upload (import) and download CSV files.
 ![bg right h:460px](images/2021-11-03-13-47-25.png)